 What does it mean to feel grown up?

-Feeling mature perhaps, or decisive.
-Knowing that you’ve figured some things out — that you’re no longer following more adolescent impulses.
-You can be more objective about yourself and others.
-Maybe it means feeling competent to take care of your own needs and the needs of others who count on you.
+Perhaps it’s knowing that you’ve figured some things out and that you’re no longer following more adolescent impulses.
+It could be knowing you can be more objective about yourself and others, or that you’re feeling competent to take care of your own needs and the needs of others who count on you.

-Some people luck out… and some do not.
+Some people luck out in childhood… but some do not.

 Maybe you lucked out.

-If you did, you had mature parents who had somehow managed to learn how to love, discipline, and guide you without being cruel or manipulative.
-Your parents were people whose inner integrity shone through despite whatever weaknesses or vulnerabilities they had and who were committed to helping you grow and learn.
+You had mature parents who’d somehow managed to learn how to love, discipline, and guide you without being cruel or manipulative.
+Theywere people whose inner integrity shone through despite whatever weaknesses or vulnerabilities they had and who were committed to helping you grow and learn.
 They sheltered you, and then, when it was time, supported your journey into your own adult life.

 Maybe you got some version of that.
 If you did, you have a pretty good chance of having some healthy emotional strategies for living.